 Sometimes minimum speeds are protected vicariously—through other legislation.
 On motorways, for instance, there is a prohibition on vehicles that are unable to maintain 25mph, when unladen, on level ground.
 Similarly, the illegal act of undertaking—reinforced by the recent move to crack down on middle-lane hogging, not only helps to ensure that motorists respect the use of different lanes, but also rules that slower drivers must keep to the left.
 And even though an exact minimum speed is not stipulated, the effect is not undermined.
 By assessing the relationship of your speed to others’, police can largely determine whether you are driving considerately; if you are travelling a lot slower than other traffic within the speed limit, then you should have a valid reason for doing so.
 Remember, safety is of the utmost importance on the road—as covered in the history of the Highway Code.
 Anything that threatens someone’s safety will have repercussions.

 When all’s said and done, what this all really means is that travelling safely goes beyond the bare minimum of following road sign instructions.
 The duty is imposed upon us the moment we step into the driving seat—and when we pass our test, that responsibility becomes all the greater.
 That’s why the changes to the practical test are so important: they should help to prepare people better for driving independently.
 Whether the road has an explicit minimum speed limit or not, we should all be mindful and considerate when driving, and, most importantly, drive for the conditions.

 So, that’s the minimum speed limit law covered.
 But are you up to speed on your other road signs?
-Take out ultimate quiz to find out.
+Take out ultimate quiz to find out or revise with our compilation of top theory test revision resources.
 Also, did you know about the new manoeuvre that was introduced to the test in 2017?
 Don’t get left in the dark!